Go Ad-Free

 Cinnamon can help control blood sugar, but some brands have been contaminated with lead!
 Learn about the pros and cons of cinnamon.

 Millions of American adults have prediabetes.
 The CDC defines this as having fasting blood sugar over 100 but less than 126 mg/dL, the cut-off for a diagnosis of diabetes.
 Learning that you have prediabetes can be alarming, but it offers an opportunity to make changes that will reverse the condition and prevent full-blown diabetes.
 Regular physical activity and a high-nutrient, low-energy diet are central to this effort.
 Spices and condiments may also contribute to blood sugar control, so you may want to learn about the pros and cons of cinnamon.
-Many readers like to use it to lower their blood sugar.
+Many readers like to use it to lower their blood sugar, but new data shows that many brands of cinnamon are contaminated with lead.

 A Study of Cinnamon for Blood Sugar: